AAUC2/writeups/README.md

 # writeups-
-Official writeups, challenge solutions, and walkthroughs from CyRC-AAU.
+Official writeups, challenge solutions, and walkthroughs from AAUC2.